predict-idlab/pyRDF2Vec/README.rst

 Create a Knowledge Graph object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To create a Knowledge Graph object, you can initialize it in several
+To create a Knowledge Graph object, you can initialize it in two ways.

-ways:
+1. **from RDFLib**:

 .. code:: python

-   from pyrdf2vec.converters import endpoint_to_kg, rdflib_to_kg
+   from pyrdf2vec.graphs import RDFLoader

    # Define the label predicates, all triples with these predicates
    # will be excluded from the graph